 Executive leadership coaches work with clients to help them set and achieve their development goals.
-Executive leadership coaches may use an assessment like 360-degree feedback to provide their client with objective feedback.
-Helping them become aware of their strengths, weaknesses and potential blind spots.
-The executive coach uses effective questions to help their client discover solutions to their challenges, create a greater focus on what is essential, provide resources and provide insights to help in the development process.
+Executive leadership coaches may use an assessment like 360-degree feedback to provide their clients with objective feedback which helps them become aware of their strengths, weaknesses and potential blind spots.
+The executive coach uses effective questions to help their clients discover solutions to their challenges, create a greater focus on what is essential, provide resources and provide insights to help in the development process.

 Executive leadership coaches provide an objective and nonjudgmental approach to help leaders reach their true potential.

 Q: What Should You Look for in an Executive Coach?